my-name-is-nheo/MOD/_PRESS-RELEASE.md

 ## Solution

 > Describe how your product elegantly solves the problem.
+> It's simple. will be mobile friend eventually.

 ## Quote from You

 > A quote from a spokesperson in your company.
+> "MoD is a simply and convenient app to share your own recipes"

 ## How to Get Started